FabricMC/fabric-docs/develop/rendering/basic-concepts.md

 Read the important update above for more information.
 :::

 Quaternions are a way of representing rotations in 3D space.
-They are used to rotate the top matrix on the `PoseStack` via the `multiply(Quaternion, x, y, z)` method.
+They are used to rotate the top matrix on the `PoseStack` via the `rotateAround(quaternionfc, x, y, z)` method.

 It's highly unlikely you'll need to ever use a Quaternion class directly, since Minecraft provides various pre-built Quaternion instances in it's `Axis` utility class.

 Let's say we want to rotate our square around the z-axis.
-We can do this by using the `PoseStack` and the `multiply(Quaternion, x, y, z)` method.
+We can do this by using the `PoseStack` and the `rotateAround(quaternionfc, x, y, z)` method.

 @[code lang=java transcludeWith=:::3](@/reference/latest/src/client/java/com/example/docs/rendering/RenderingConceptsEntrypoint.java)